 BIOGRAPHY

-Daisy Livesey is a soprano living and studying in London.
-She is supported by the Josephine Baker Trust, with recent solo engagements including Handel Messiah (Jonathan Willcocks, Chichester Cathedral, 2025), Bach St John Passion (Tom Hammond-Davies, Oxford Bach Soloists, Edington Priory, 2024), Bach Jauchzet Gott in allen Landen (Max Barley, St John’s Church, Spencer Hill, Wimbledon International Music Festival, 2024), Rossini Petite Messe Solennelle (Luke Fitzgerald, Coventry Cathedral, 2024), and Mendelssohn Elijah (Max Barley, Holy Trinity, Sloane Square, 2024).
-Daisy was a soloist and chorus member in Hampstead Garden Opera’s sold-out production of Purcell The Fairy Queen in April 2024.
+Daisy Livesey is a soprano based in London.
+She is supported by the Josephine Baker Trust, with recent solo engagements including Britten The World of the Spirit (Ben Vonberg-Clark, London Mozart Players, Snape Maltings Concert Hall, 2025), Haydn The Seasons (Iain Ledingham, St Mary’s Church, Amersham, 2025), Handel Messiah (Jonathan Willcocks, Chichester Cathedral, 2025), Bach Jauchzet Gott in allen Landen (Max Barley, St John’s Church, Spencer Hill, Wimbledon International Music Festival, 2024), Rossini Petite Messe Solennelle (Luke Fitzgerald, Coventry Cathedral, 2024) and Purcell The Fairy Queen (Seb Gillot and Eloise Lally, Jacksons Lane Theatre, Hampstead Garden Opera, 2024).
+Daisy was a finalist in the 2025 Ashburnham English Song Awards with pianist Ben Markovic.

 Please download a full CV here.